lsst-dm/dm_dev_guide/services/lsst-login.rst

    Exit request sent.
    localuser@localmachine ~ %

-NOTE: This will break all connections in any terminals that depend on this master connection, e.g.:
+NOTE: This will break all connections in any terminal that depends on this master connection, e.g.:

 .. prompt:: bash $ auto